-- Provide the same information as to a direct hirer (refer 1.2 above)
+Provide the same information as to a direct hirer (refer 1.2 above)

-Code of Practice Stage Two: Vehicle Check-Out
+Stage Two: Vehicle Check-Out

 The vehicle check-out is a critical stage.
 Operators are able to confirm directly with the hirer they have been informed of New Zealand road rules and driving conditions, and undertake an assessment of the driver's preparedness.